Clicky

 The supplies you need besides the cleaners are:

-I prefer using a wash rag over a sponge because you can get in tighter spots.
+I prefer using a “wash rag” over a sponge because you can get in tighter spots.
+Using your finger with the rag or some kind of stick, you can get in tighter spots than a sponge could reach!

 1. Chock the wheels of the trailer and raise the nose up, so water can flow out the footwells.